the deeper meaning surrounding the symbolism of Pisces…

 The sign of the fish is also used in Christian symbolism: Christ chose his disciples from fishermen.
 He performed the miracle of the loaves and the fishes.
 Modern day Christians also use the sign of the fish, and the Christian faith was founded around the beginning of the astrological Age of Pisces.

 The Pisces Glyph

-The glyph for Pisces consists of two semi-circles facing away from each other, joined by a band (see the example at the beginning of this post).
+The glyph for Pisces consists of two semi-circles facing away from each other, joined by a band.
 It is said that the two ‘fishes’ are permanently joined together by a ‘silver cord’ which is sometimes called the sutratma or thread of life.
 The sutratma is a reminder that we are never separate but that we are connected by the thread of life which runs through all our hearts.

 “The Sutratma, the thread of life, is anchored in the heart.
 It comes directly from the Monad, reflected through the soul, and is fixed in the heart center at the right-hand side of the body.
 It is reflected through that etheric center to the physical heart and into the bloodstream, which, as you know, is the purifying stream which carries the energy of life to every part of the body.
 While the lifeblood is pumped correctly through the body and is kept free of poisons, the physical body displays all its ability and accuracy of movement and expression.
 So, too, the connecting body, the astral-emotional body and the mental body are dependent on the life thread, the Sutratma, for their existence and correct function.”

 So there is also this strong heart connection in Pisces which shows that through the Sutratma the individual thread of life, we are all connected through the heart center.
 In another blog I have written about how Pisces is associated with the sacred heart of humanity.

 In many spiritual traditions our spiritual journey is described as a path of the heart.
 It is through the heart that all human suffering is transformed into spiritual qualities such as universal love and compassion.